 As for snorkelling, I snorkelled once in Bunaken and it was amazing.
 While I didn’t snorkel in Lembeh but based on my friend’s experiences who went for both Bunaken and Lembeh, they said they would prefer Bunaken over Lembeh.

-If you only have few days in Manado, perhaps Bunaken is a better option since it is closer.
+If you only have a few days in Manado, perhaps Bunaken is a better option since it is closer.
 Else, spend a few more days and give both places a shot.

-So, have you been to Bunaken or Lembeh?
+Have you been to Bunaken or Lembeh?
 Spill your opinion in the comment box below.